 Meet the Team

-Fiona is a sailing/adventure writer and a Contributing Editor at Good Old Boat.
-Raised in North Vancouver, British Columbia, she began sailing dinghies at the age of 6.
-After a stint as a Management Consultant in Toronto, she returned to her West Coast roots, bought a boat and lived aboard for two years with her partner, Robin, before sailing away to Mexico.
+Raised in North Vancouver, BC, she began sailing dinghies at the age of 6.
+After a stint as a management consultant in Toronto, she returned to her West Coast roots, bought a boat and lived aboard for two years with her partner, Robin, before sailing away to Mexico.
 She now lives in Atlin, BC.

 Robin was born and raised in the Canadian North.
 His first memory of travel on water was by dogsled across a frozen lake.
 After studying environmental science and engineering he moved to Vancouver aboard a 35′ sailboat with his partner, Fiona, with the idea to fix up the boat and sail around the world.
 He has written for several sailing publications and is a Contrbuting Editor at Good Old Boat.